lakshyadav249/EXCEL--ZOMATO-SALES-ANALYSIS/README.md

 2)What is the total no. of attributes present in the data?

 3)How many categorical columns are there in the data?
-[Search about categorical and continuous data, and try to answer this question]

 4)The data consists of some inconsistent and missing values so ensure that the data used for further analysis is cleaned.